Commercial Rainwater Harvesting

 Direct-Pumped (Suction)

-Direct-Pumped (Suction) is different to the “Submersible” version as the pump is not inside the tank but within your premises control room – usually an appliance or utility room.
+Direct-pumped (Suction) is different to the “Submersible” version as the pump is not inside the tank but within your premises control room – usually an appliance or utility room.

 The control unit will also deal with the backup water from the mains supply.